pub struct UnsafePinned<T>where

 fn from(value: T) -> UnsafePinned<T>

-Creates a new UnsafePinned<T>
+Creates a new UnsafePinned<T> containing the given value.

 impl<T, U> CoerceUnsized<UnsafePinned<U>> for UnsafePinned<T>where